racheltsuchiyama/Pewlett-Hackard-Analysis/README.md

 <img width="486" alt="unique_titles" src="https://user-images.githubusercontent.com/83552696/121820422-7f92bf00-cc47-11eb-83ee-5b641caf9558.png">

-This table provided the company with a list of the roles that would need to be filled whent these employees retire.
+This table provided the company with a list of the roles that would need to be filled when these employees retire.

 * **Retiring Titles**